Azure plugin

 - KQL Query:

-Enter a KQL query to retrieve data from the the Azure resource graph.It is recommended that you first run the query in Azure DevOps to ensure that it isn't retrieving too many results.
+Enter a KQL query to retrieve data from the the Azure resource graph.It is recommended that you first run the query in Azure to ensure that it isn't retrieving too many results.
 If the query displays the "Your query is consuming excessive resources" message in Azure, then the SquaredUp tile using that query will timeout.

 - Optionally, enter an API Version, for example: